Student Code of Conduct & B.I.T.

 - violation of course rules as contained in the course syllabus or other written information provided to the student.

-When a student has been alleged to have engaged in "Academic Misbehavior", the appropriate faculty member in the college/school should initiate charges against that student under the Student Code of Conduct.
-This can be done by contacting the University's Student Conduct Officer in the Dean of Students Office at 577-1010 or at firstname.lastname@example.org.
+When a student has been alleged to have engaged in "Academic Misbehavior", the appropriate faculty member in the college/school can downgrade the student pursuant to Section 10.1 (A) of the Code, without the necessity of filing a charge.
+In taking this step, the faculty member must follow the notification procedures and appeal procedures specified in Section 10.1 (A).
+For guidance on using 10.1(A), please seek guidance from the University's Student Conduct Officer in the Dean of Students Office at 577-1010 or at email@example.com.

 Non-Academic Misbehavior is set forth in the Code under Section 4.0 Prohibited Conduct.
 It includes, but is not limited to, the following general categories:

 - furnishing false Information (such as submitting a false transcript or a fraudulent doctor's note to avoid academic assignments; lying to an employee of the University; OneCard fraud or mispresentation of student status);